eozdil174/ToDoApp/README.md

 ------------------------
 They are in the /src directory

-If you find a bug or some issue please open an issue.
+### If you find a bug or some issue please let me know.